PandoraDay/8K60FPSMediaForYouTube/README.md

 **8kyoutubecheck.ps1**
 Checks and logs which videos from a YouTube Playlist are available to watch in 4320p60.
 In the log, a final summary of which videos are available to watch in 4320p60 and which videos are not available to watch in 4320p is printed with YouTube Links and Video Names.

-**Batch_Check_MOV_Clean_Each.ps1**
+**Batch_Check_Media_Clean_Each_NoRecurse.ps1**
-Scans for MOV Files in the current directory non recursively and checks if the media is clean and uploadable by verifying the following conditions, prompting each check on the Terminal.
+Refined script for checking MOV and MP4 files if they are clean and uploadable with the following conditions.
+Scans the current directory non recursively and prompts each check for each file in the Terminal.

 ```
 Condition 01 - Metadata Clean Check